Weepingchestnut/Arbitrary-Scale-SR/README.md

-# Arbitrary-Scale-SR

-Arbitrary-Scale Super-Resolution via Deep Learning: A Comprehensive Survey
+# This repo is built for survey paper: Arbitrary-Scale Super-Resolution via Deep Learning: A Comprehensive Survey

-Arbitrary-scale image super-resolution (ISR) and video super-resolution (VSR)
+Arbitrary-scale image super-resolution (ISR) and video super-resolution (VSR) methods